Preparing For A Rectocele Repair – Prolapse SurgeryDec 01, 2020

 Your doctor will have a preparation list such as the medication needed, an enema the night before but I believe outcomes could be improved with more intentional preparation.
 Working with a pelvic floor physiotherapist is one essential piece.
 Daily movement to help strengthen the pelvic floor (beyond just kegels) and also releasing tension in the muscles is important.
 Exercises like bridges, squats, deadlifts, one leg squats, walking and lunges are some key strengthening exercises.
 Supine butterfly, hamstring stretches, calf stretches, glute stretches and posterior pelvic floor release exercises are my picks for releasing tension.

 I also recommend bringing a dildo with you to surgery.
-Yes you read that correctly.
+Yes, you read that correctly.
 Pain with sex is a possible challenge after a vaginal repair.
-One way I am choosing to help mitigate that risk is to bring a dildo with me to surgery that is roughly the same size of my husband's penis.
+One way I am choosing to help mitigate that risk is to bring a dildo with me to surgery that is roughly the same size as my husband's penis.
 The surgeon can then use it (sanitized) to ensure that there is not an over-correction.

 I also recommend optimizing your diet ahead of time.
 Eat a low inflammatory diet and ensure constipation is not an issue prior to the surgery.
-Also make sure you have a plan in place to help manage the first bowel movements.
+Also, make sure you have a plan in place to help manage the first bowel movements.
 Having a rectocele repair to ‘help improve pooping’ is not wise.
 Get your bowel movements optimized first.

 Drink a lot of water, eat 25-35 grams of fibre, move your body, get adequate rest and also ensure you prepare for your recovery.